sonukkushwaha0801/Devops-Engineering-Journey/Ansible/Practice/01-ec2-lifecycle-management/README.md

 All remaining required files must be manually configured before execution.

-If missing:
+Missing configuration will cause:

-- `.pem` key → SSH connection will fail
+- `.pem` key → SSH connection failure
-- AWS credentials → EC2 provisioning will fail
+- AWS credentials → EC2 provisioning failure
-- Proper inventory configuration → remote tasks will fail
+- Incorrect inventory configuration → remote task execution failure

+Update the `hosts-prod.ini` file with your managed node details.

+> Important: Before running the playbook, manually connect to all managed nodes at least once via SSH and verify access using the `.pem` key.

 ---